bysvindal/OSTScanner/README.md

 ## 🙏 Acknowledgments

 - Based on Microsoft's PST file format specification (MS-PST)
-- Inspired by the need for automated OST validation in Windows 365 environments
 - Thanks to the open-source community for .NET tools and libraries

 ---